williamhogman/blog/posts/Push-down-automations-in-rust.md

 ```

 Now with all the types defined we can finally define a `trait` (think
-`interface` but better), to represent Push-down automations.
+`interface` but better), to represent Push-down automatons.

 ```rust
 trait PDA {